 For a free legal consultation with a church sex abuse lawyer serving Long Island, call 516-932-0400

 How New York’s New Child Sex Abuse Law Affects Civil Lawsuits

 Three key provisions of New York’s Child Victims Act affect civil lawsuits:

-- Sexual Abuse Victims of Any Age Can Sue for One Year, No Matter When the Abuse Happened
+Sexual Abuse Victims of Any Age Have One Year to Sue, no Matter when the Abuse Happened

 For victims who suffered for years before they were able to take the courageous step of filing a claim against their abusers—only to find the statute of limitations had expired—this one-year “look-back” window offers a rare, restorative opportunity.